 A Good Addition to Your Home Gym

 Unless you are on the tall side, the Lebert EQualizer could be a good inexpensive addition to your home gym.
 I’m six feet tall and my knees come close to hitting the floor while doing dips.
 But on the other hand, there are exercises you can do where your height won’t affect your training.
-[Editor’s Note: Taller lifters should see the 31″ tall XL size] They hardly take up any room at all and can fit easily in a closet or under the bed if you want to jump on these first thing in the morning.
+[Editor’s Note: Taller lifters should see the 31″ tall XL size] And remember, if all else fails, they make excellent saw horses.
+(As you can see from the pictures of mine, I have used them frequently for staining table tops and boards.)
+They hardly take up any room at all and can fit easily in a closet or under the bed if you want to jump on these first thing in the morning.
 The Lebert EQualizer is a simple, yet effective, piece of workout equipment.